networknext/next/cmd/relay_new/README.md

 # General Info

-The relay is responsible for forwarding packets between the game client and servers and reporting various statistics to the relay backend.
+The Relay is responsible for:

+1. Routing packets across other relays in the network to and from the game client and server
+2. Sending stats updates to the relay_backend that are optimized for route generation

 This can be thought of as version 2 of the relay.
 Version 1 being the relay in the `relay_old` directory.
 This is not currently deployed and is under active development.

 # Pre-build setup